ahoffmeyer/robotstxt_editor/README.rst

 -----

 The editor will take place under your **Admin Tools**.
-If there is no robots.txt file on your document root, you can create one by clicking on **Create robots.txt**
+If there is no robots.txt file in your document root, you can create one by clicking on **Create robots.txt** You can add a blueprint robots.txt as well.
+This is a predefined robots.txt file.
+After creating a blueprint you only have to adjust its contents.

 Afterwards you can edit the contents of your robots.txt.